LATAM Weekly Summary

 Please refer to the attached PDF for the full report.

-- Mexico’s main benchmark declined 1.1% last week after hitting resistance at the 21-DMA.
-It is trading 4% off highs.
-The index remains in an Uptrend Under Pressure.
-We recommend investors selectively add risk in Mexican equities.
+• Mexico’s main benchmark retook its 50-DMA and gained 2.1% last week.
+It is trading 3% off highs.
+The index was shifted to a Confirmed Uptrend from a Rally attempt.
+We recommend investors add risk in Mexican equities.

-- The total number of Focus List stocks in the LATAM region remains at four.
-MercadoLibre (MELI) and Inter & Co.
-(IP9.BR; INBR32 BZ) are actionable.
+• The total number of Focus List stocks in the LATAM region remains at three: Cury Construtora (CCE.BR; CURY3 BZ) is breaking out of a flat base and is actionable.

 O’Neil TMT Weekly